jamesbaroi/web-app-test/README.md

 # Web-App-Test
-A node-express-mysql app for testing purposes.
+A node-express-mysql application for testing purposes.
+The app renders a landing page and a link to a table of the chemical elements.

 ## Requirements:
 I. Configure mysql database